mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

   the same state update.
 Once a commitment is cemented, it cannot be disputed anymore.
-- The ``Smart_rollup_recover_bond`` operation is used by an implicit account to unfreeze their ꜩ 10,000.
+- The ``Smart_rollup_recover_bond`` operation is used by an implicit account to unfreeze their ṁ 10,000.
 This operation only succeeds if and only if all the commitments published by the implicit account have been cemented.
 - The ``Smart_rollup_refute`` operation is used to start or pursue a